Schulze-lab/Schulze-lab-website/teaching/index.md

 # <i class="fas fa-feather-alt"></i>Teaching

-Below are the courses that I am teaching at RIT<br>
+Below are the courses that I am teaching at RIT.<br>
 Besides that, if you are interested in an Independent Study or Research Project for credit, feel free to reach out - there are a range of options available for various different backgrounds!

 {% include section.html %}